slimtoolkit/slim/CONTRIBUTING.md

 # Contributing to DockerSlim

-DockerSlim is Hacker licensed.
-You can do whatever you want with the code, but if you want to contribute submit a GitHub pull request or open an issue.
+If you want to contribute submit a GitHub pull request or open an issue.
 Thank you!

 ## TL;DR